-Naltrexone (or ‘blocker’) is a narcotic antagonist; it blocks the effects of heroin (and all other opiates like methadone, subutex, substitol...) by blocking the opiate receptors within the brain.
-Naltrexone is extremely effective in blocking opiates.
-It works by binding to some of the drug receptors in one’s brain, preventing opiates from attaching.
+Naltrexone (or ‘blocker’) is a narcotic antagonist; it blocks the effects of heroin (and all other opiates like methadone, subutex, substitol, codeine...) by blocking the opiate receptors within the brain.
+Naltrexone is extremely effective in blocking opiates making it the most powerful tool in heroin habit treatment.
+Molecules of Naltrexone work by binding to some of the drug receptors in one’s brain, preventing opiates from attaching.
 If opiates are taken, they simply will have no effect and therefore are a waste of money.
-Except for that, there is a risk of heroin overdoses along with an absence of having chemical pleasure (getting high).
+Beside that, there is a risk of heroin overdoses along with an absence of being able to get high.

-In other words Naltrexone blocks opioids from acting on the brain, so it takes away the reward of getting high on the problem drug.
-This feature makes Naltrexone a good choice for preventing relapse (falling back into problem drug use).
+In other words Naltrexone blocks opioids from acting on the brain, so it takes away the reward of getting high by taking heroin, methadone and other opiate drugs.
+This feature makes Naltrexone a good choice in preventing relapse (starting using heroin after some period of abstinence).

 Naltrexone may be a good choice if you are completely past withdrawal and highly motivated to stay in recovery.
 It also may be recommended if you are in an early stage of opioid addiction.

-Beginning with Naltrexone pills as a relapse prevention is only possible after a high quality detoxification.
-After the detox is finished, the patient is tested to opiate drugs otherwise, the withdrawal symptoms might begin.
-A patient must be at least 7 days without heroin to eliminate the risk of withdrawals.
+Administrating Naltrexone pills as a relapse prevention is only possible after a high quality detoxification.
+After the heroin or methadone detox is finished, the patient is tested to opiate drugs.
+Otherwise, withdrawal symptoms "cold turkey" might begin.
+A patient must be at least 7 days without heroin to eliminate risk of withdrawals.
 There must not be opioids in ones body before starting Naltrexone.
-Otherwise, withdrawal will be extra strong.
+Otherwise, withdrawal will be stronger than usually.

 Advantages of Naltrexone blocker:

 - Daley reception is required in the period of few months without one single day missed